Ivory Coast (Côte d'Ivoire)

 Wild Images is the proud pioneer of photography tourism in Ivory Coast.
 Our inaugural expedition across the country was extremely successful.
 We attended 8 different masked dances, explored the ancient mud mosque in Kong and hand-sculpted fetish houses at Niofoin in between street photography around lively bustling markets and the crumbling historical buildings of Grand Bassam.

 Our leader has over thirty years of experience in Africa and knows West Africa extremely well.
 We travel to remote villages where we will most likely be the only photographers present at incredible local masked dances.
 We also believe that the best images come from the photography of people in a two-way situation.
 We encourage our guests to chat to local people, laugh with them, engage with them and simply enjoy the experience of being immersed in their world.
-The best part of being the first photography group in a country like Ivory Coast is that local people are as fascinated by photography as we are and quite often you will be asked for selfies by Ivorian people as much as you yourself ask for photos on the street!
 As the body of work from our tour shows, we take the time to pay attention to the tiny things that make Ivory Coast such a special place.
-While it lacks the spectacularly decorated tribal people of other African countries, it makes up for that lack with wonderful street photography opportunities with some of the friendliest people you will meet anywhere.
+While it lacks the spectacularly decorated tribal people of other African countries, it makes up for that lack with some of the most ancient and fascinating ceremonies in West Africa.

 Accommodation & Road Transport